 2. Define Your Vision

-What is the overaching theme for your life?
-Think long term 10+ years from know.
+What is the overarching theme for your life?
+Think long term 10+ years from now.

 Here, at Money Bliss, we like to refer to it as your Dream Big Vision.